CheezyBakon/valuation-app/README.md

 # Dynamic Valuation Model

-Enter any publicly traded ticker and get a full institutional-quality valuation in seconds.
+Enter any publicly traded ticker and get a full valuation in seconds.

 ---